-Kurukshetra Box Office Collection: Here’s How Much Darshan’s Film Has Earned On Day 1
+Kurukshetra Box Office Collection: Here’s How Much The Darshan Film Earned On Day 1

 Challenging Star Darshan's 50th film, Kurukshetra saw a worldwide release today.
 The mythological film came across as a festive treat for the Sandalwood fans, who had been waiting for nearly two years.
 Even before the movie hit the theatres, through its online booking rate, experts speculated that Kurukshetra would be making good bucks.
-As its almost been a day since it released, we decided to bring to you the box office collection details.
-Read below to know how much the multi-starrer 3D film has earned on its day one of show.
+As its almost been a day since it released, we decided to bring you the box office collection details.
+Read below to know how much the multi-starrer 3D film earned on its day one of show.

 Day 1 Collection

 Kurukshetra opened to a great response.
 It was quite surprising after all the criticism its teasers received.
-However, the reports are suggesting that the film has collected anywhere between Rs 8 and 10 crore on it day 1.
+However, the reports are suggesting that the film has collected anywhere between Rs 8 and 10 crore on day 1.
 It sure is an impressive figure!

 Weekend Prediction

-Since the day 1 itself witnessed such a huge audience, Kurukshetra is expected to make good profit over the weekend too.
+Since the day 1 itself witnessed such a huge audience, Kurukshetra is expected to make a good profit over the weekend too.
 It is being said that the film might collect around Rs 200 crore in the next two days.

-Kurukshetra Beat Yajamana
+Kurukshetra Beats Yajamana

 Darshan's previous film Yajamana was a blockbuster too.
 The film earned around Rs 6.7 crore on its opening day.
 Kururkshetra seems to have beat the record set by the family entertainer.